SilverBright/video-games-library-sinatra-project/README.md

 # Video Games Library

 Welcome to *Video Games Library*, a Sinatra Web-app to create and manage your video game collection!
-With Video Games Library, the user creates a secure account, adds game titles and some notes, which can be modified or deleted.
+With Video Games Library, the user can create a secure account, add game titles and notes which can be modified or deleted.

 ## Installation